NoelleDeAngelo/MVP/README.md

 ## Project Status:

 This project is in development.
-Currently, users can create new rooms, join existing rooms, add youtube videos to a queue to be played, and play/pause current videos.
+Currently, users can create new rooms, join existing rooms, add YouTube videos to a queue to be played, and play/pause current videos.

 ## Installation and Setup